-Oleander poisoning occurs when someone sucks nectar from the flowers or chews leaves from the oleander or yellow oleander plant.
-Poisoning can also happen if you eat honey made by bees that used the oleander plant for nectar.
+Oleander poisoning occurs when someone eats the flowers or chews the leaves or stems of the oleander or yellow oleander plant.

 This is for information only and not for use in the treatment or management of an actual poison exposure.
 If you have an exposure, you should call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.

 Note: This list may not include all poisonous ingredients.

 All parts of the oleander plant:

 Eyes, ears, nose, mouth, and throat: